|Distance from Havana:

 If the gritty environs of Havana, and the Caribbean influence in Trinidad, represent Cuba in many stereotypical ways, then heading to Vinales in Pinar del Rio province will give you a different impression completely.
 Beautifully rural, Vinales is endowed in mogotes, large limestone cliffs covered with flat flora and plant life over a circular end, something that is very similar in Vietnam, Southeast Asia.
 Vinales is a national park and the most visited place in the province.
 Workers will be manning horse and carts as they collect goods whilst house owners far into the rural areas will gently sway back and forth in their rocking chairs whilst on their porch.
 Vinales is a perfect example of the work ‘behind the scenes’ that produces Cuba's crops as any farming town would be, but the authentic production of the world famous Cuban cigars gives Vinales a unique selling point.

-Whilst Viñales is far from derelict with travelers, if you want to see something different in Cuba and well like somewhere a little more scenic, it is a must visit.
+Whilst Viñales is far from derelict with travellers, if you want to see something different in Cuba and well like somewhere a little more scenic, it is a must visit.
 Cuban Adventures offers a Day Tour to Viñales as well as its regular small group tours of Cuba, many of which include stays Vinales along with other highlight destinations in Cuba.

 Things to do in Viñales